qcri-social/AIDR/Home.md

 # Where do I start?

-If you need to use AIDR, browse the [AIDR Operator's Manual](Operator's Manual).
+If you need to use AIDR, browse the [Operator's Manual](AIDR Operator's manual).

-If you need to install AIDR, go to the [[Installation instructions]].
+If you need to install AIDR, go to the [[Installation Instructions]].

-If you are a developer, go to the [[High-level overview]].
+If you are a developer, go to the [High-level Overview for Developers](High-level overview).